SEMICeu/SDG-sandbox/process_and_method/methodology/phase3.md

 <details>
   <summary><b>Rules and Guidelines</b></summary>

-It is important to agree on common official controlled vocabularies that can harmonise across different countries the way in which specific values of properties can be specified, allowing for a uniform indexing and retrieving of data based on common terms.
+It is important to agree on common official controlled vocabularies that can harmonise the way in which specific values of properties are specified accross different countries, allowing for a uniform indexing and retrieving of data based on common terms.

 </details>